 It is extremely crucial that traders understand how significant the spread is when choosing a broker.
 The difference one Forex pip can make in a broker's spread might be the difference between a successful Forex trader and a complete Forex failure.
 A pip is defined as the fourth digit after the decimal.

-Just to summarize, let's take a look at a concrete example of a spread and understand how it works exactly.
-Let's say we had a USD/CAD bid price of 120.00 (that is the price at which the broker is willing to BUY the USD) and an ask of 120.05 (the price at which the broker is willing to SELL the USD).
-In this case, the spread is equal to 0.05, or $0.0005, or 5 pips, and that money goes straight into the broker's pockets.
+Just to summarize, let's take a look at a concrete example of a spread and understand how it works exactly, meaning, how is the spread in Forex trading measured?
+Let's say as a sample calculation, we had a EUR/USD bid price of 1.13404 (that is the price at which the broker is willing to BUY the EUR) and an ask of 1.13398 (the price at which the broker is willing to SELL the EUR).
+In this case, the spread is equal to 0.6 pips, and that money goes straight into the broker's pockets.